-There is a line within us, extended outwards or inwards or in either direction, this line breaks into different pathways and bridges us to a connection of thoughts, memories and to connections of experience and emotions that lead us towards a social and emotional mapping.
+There is a line within us which extends outwards or inwards or in either direction.
+This line breaks into different pathways and bridges us to a connection of thoughts, memories and to connections of experience and emotions that lead us towards a social and emotional mapping.

 There are connections to moments of pain or confusion.
-There are histories of doubts and discomforts, which we learn from (hopefully) to keep ourselves safe and sane or at minimum, this keeps us breathing and alive.
+There are histories of doubts and discomforts which we learn from (hopefully) to keep ourselves safe and sane or, at a minimum, keeps us breathing and alive.

 There are files and pictures of data in the mind which, if we look, it’s no wonder why we feel stressed.
 There’s no wonder why people respond to words or sounds or social cues because at one point our mind has been mapped by an old instance or a struggle.

-I can think of the times when I was laughed at as a young child or bullied.
+I can think of the times when I was bullied or laughed at as a young child.
 I can remember times when it seemed like the laughter sounded like something from a Charlie Brown cartoon; as if the entire room roared with laughter and me, I was the one they laughed at.

-I connect this with the rifle experience because there are times when we experience pain or rejection or a social discomfort that hurts us and subconsciously, we assume the discomfort will be the end result; in which case, we emotionally flinch to throw off our aim.
+I connect this with the rifle experience because there are times when we experience pain or rejection or a social discomfort that hurts us.
+Subconsciously, we assume the discomfort will be the end result; in which case, we emotionally flinch to throw off our aim.

 There is a way to detail our inventory and keep this simple.
 There are books that can help understand the child or the beast within.
 There are also therapists who can help diagnose this.
 There are valid Cognitive Behavioral Therapists who can help with this too.